ledisdb/ledisdb/README.md

 **Caveat**

-You must known that changing store database runtime is very dangerous, LedisDB will not guarantee the data validation if you do it.
++ You must known that changing store database runtime is very dangerous, LedisDB will not guarantee the data validation if you do it.
++ Begin a transaction will block any other write operators before you call `commit` or `rollback`.
+Don't use long-time transaction.

 ## Configuration